Ark's Wood says bitcoin ESG push makes solar more appealing

 "We have not really been able to say that in a big way about solar, this dynamic might change that.
 So I'm actually quite excited about it," Wood said.

 Solar stocks are badly underperforming the broad stock market after rallying last year.
-The Invesco Solar ETF, for example, is down nearly 23% for the year to date, while the benchmark S&P 500 index is up nearly 12%.
+The Invesco Solar ETF (TAN.P), for example, is down nearly 23% for the year to date, while the benchmark S&P 500 index (.SPX) is up nearly 12%.

 Yet her performance has stagnated since the beginning of the year as value stocks, which tend to be in cyclical sectors of the economy like financials and energy, have outperformed.